scaleoutsean/solidfire-windows/README.md

 ### Storage Clones

 - Clones have to be created from existing volumes or snapshots, which is asynchronous operation, few of which can run in parallel (`New-SFClone`)
-- Like on other block storage systems it is best to create a dedicated iSCSI client (a VM would do) that can remove read flag from clones and resignature (assign a different Volume ID) to clones, and then re-assign the volume to Hyper-V or other place from which it was cloned
+- Like on other block storage systems it is best to create a dedicated iSCSI client (a VM would do) that can remove read flag from clones and resignature (assign a different Volume ID) to clones, and then use SolidFire API or GUI to re-assign the volume to the Hyper-V VAG (or other host)
 - Note that it is possible to "resync" one volume to another, so if you need to update a large cloned volume that differs by just a couple of GB, check out `Copy-SFVolume`
 - As mentioned above, have clear naming rules to avoid confusion due to duplicate volume names

-### Volume Resize
+### Volume Grow

 - Resize a volume on SolidFire (up to 16 TiB) using `Set-SFVolume` or the UI and then resize the volume and filesystem on the iSCSI client (I haven't tried with CSV)
+- Volume shrink; if you want to shrink a volume create a new one, move VMs to it and then remove the large volume; as data would be physically copied from one volume to another, mind the copy workload if large amounts of VMs are involved.
+If done offline, a good approach could be to unregister a VM, use xcopy (with bandwidth throttle) to move the VMs to new volume and then register the VMs without changing VM ID

-### Storage-Based and Native Replication
+### Storage-Based and Native Hyper-V Replication

 - Synchronous and Asynchronous SolidFire replication can be set up in seconds through PowerShell
 - Hyper-V supports native replication of VMs but I haven't tested this

 ### Dealing with Unused Volumes

-- SolidFire lets you tag volumes (with owner, for example)
+- SolidFire lets you tag volumes (with owner name, for example)
 - As time goes by, you may end up with a bunch of unused volumes that seem to belong to no one, so use proper naming and tag them to be able to sort them out and create meaningful reports
 - It is also possible (15 lines of PowerShell) to identify volumes without iSCSI connections ("unused volumes")

+### Using SolidFire Object Attributes

+- Most SolidFire objects - such as Volumes and Snapshots - can have custom attributes in the form of KV pairs.
+NetApp Trident makes use of custom volume attributes
+- We can leverage this feature for management and reporting on Hyper-V as well (see Element API Reference Guide or awesome-solidfire repository for details on this)

 ## Microsoft Windows on NetApp HCI Servers ("Compute Nodes")

+- There are no "official" NetApp-released drivers and firmware for Microsoft Windows, so we can use latest & greatest vendor-released drivers and firmware

 ### NetApp H410C

-- There are no "official" NetApp-released drivers and firmware for Microsoft Windows, so we can use latest & greatest vendor-released drivers and firmware
-- Links to must-install drivers for Windows on NetApp H410C.
-The URLs link to a recent driver file for each
+- Links to must-install drivers for Windows on NetApp H410C are given below.
+The URLs link to a recent driver file for each (but as mentioned above, free feel to use any version that works for you)
   - Intel C620 chpiset driver ([v10.1.17903.8106](https://downloadcenter.intel.com/download/28531/Intel-Server-Chipset-Driver-for-Windows-))
   - Mellanox ConnectX-4 Lx NIC driver ([v2.30.51000](https://www.mellanox.com/products/adapter-software/ethernet/windows/winof-2))
   - Intel X550 NIC driver ([v25.0](https://downloadcenter.intel.com/download/28396/Intel-Network-Adapter-Driver-for-Windows-Server-2019-?product=88207))